msuscens/Kitty-Masters/README.md

 iv) Add some basic Truffle test scripts to each contract (to support this development work)

-v) Stretch goal (if time permits):
+v) Completed Stretch goals:
     a) Deploy to a testnet
     b) Employ 'Gnosis Safe' to hold each (proxy contratcs) Admin contract
     c) Set up Defender to help manage the Dev/Sec Ops of the contracts
+    d) Refactor project code to use OZ inheritted ERC721 functions

-Once complete this project will then form a basis (base upgradeable/pausable contract) for the planned 'Dragon Masters' project (ie. a team project that will follow on form this one).
+This project will then form a basis for the planned 'Dragon Masters' project (ie. a team project that will follow on form this one).

 Note: Kitty Masters will not add further user functionality (above that already present in my CryptoKitties-Clone project) and will employ the same UI.